Loading Events

 « All Events

 Join us for the Past Shelves exhibition to explore the impact of LGBTQ+ reading, publishing, and bookselling.
-The exhibition is inspired by Scotland’s first LGBTQ+ bookshops, community experiences of reading and life in Scotland from 1980-2000.
+The exhibition is inspired by Scotland’s first LGBTQ+ bookshops and LGBTQ+ community experiences in Scotland from 1980-2000.

 Lavender Menace was Scotland’s first gay and lesbian community bookshop.
 Co-founded by Bob Orr and Sigrid Nielsen, it opened in 1982.
 After five years of bookselling, the bookshop was reborn as West & Wilde (1987-1997) owned by Bob Orr and Raymond Rose.
 These spaces were a haven for LGBTQ+ people and sold queer books at a time when mainstream bookshops would not stock them.
 The bookshops were also important community spaces where LGBTQ+ people could feel welcomed and connect with each other.
 In 2019, Lavender Menace was revived as Lavender Menace Queer Books Archive.